F-Key Router for keyer programs

 Download

-You can download the program here:
+You can download the programs here:

-Download F-Key Router
+Download F-Key Router V1-V1.3

 The program is standalone and should run on any modern Windows system.